Film and Animation Bachelor of Fine Arts Degree

 Animation Scriptwriting and Storyboard (WI-PR)

 This course concentrates on the structures of temporal organization for the screen in all animated productions.
-Particular attention is paid to the structures of scriptwriting and the layout of movements and visual composition via editing into storyboards.
-Various individual written script projects will be required of the student, leading to a final production script for an animated film that will be fully storyboarded and formatted.
-Particular attention will be paid to the visual storytelling aspects of converting a written script.
-Layouts from the production will also be developed.
+Particular attention is paid to the structures of writing and the layout of movements and visual composition via editing into storyboards.
+Various individual written projects will be required of the student, leading to a final story for an animated film that will be fully storyboarded and formatted.
 (Prerequisites: FDTN-121 or FDTN-131 or equivalent courses and completion of First Year Writing (FYW) requirement.
 Co-requisites: SOFA-203 or SOFA-215 or SOFA-522 or equivalent courses.)
 Lecture 3 (Fall).

 3